idaholab/moose/framework/doc/content/getting_started/installation/cluster.md

 # High Performance Computing

-The following document will aid an administrator on setting up an environment for which end-users will need when building and running MOOSE based applications.
+The following document will aid an administrator on setting up an environment which end-users will need when building and running MOOSE based applications.
 If you do not have administrative rights, you will not be able to complete these instructions.
 Please forward these instructions to your HPC administrator.

 ## Prerequisites